lilnawrocki/SwaggerHub-GET-User-Details/README.md

 ## Description

-A Java console application that sends a GET request to SwaggerHub User Management API and saves selected user data to a .csv file.
+Java console application that uses User Management API endpoints to get selected user data and save the results into a CSV file.

 Input: